statwarn/alerting-api/README.md

 Returns an array of alerts with the JSON format described above.
 Query string:

-- `measurement_id`: uuid -> filter alerts on the specified measurement (may be specified multiple times to filter on several measurement ids)
+- `measurement_id`: string -> filter alerts on the specified measurement (may be specified multiple times to filter on several measurement ids)
 - `tag`: string -> filter alerts on the specified tag
 - `tags`: string[] -> filter alerts on the specified tags